survivechinaflu/survivechinafludotcom/index.md

 Consider having a cheap, simple way to heat water and cook, like a propane camping stove.
 You can buy an adapter hose to attach 20 lb propane tanks so you don't have to have a bunch of small propane tanks.

 Fire generates heat and light.
 Having various ways to make fire (and extinguish it) is helpful.
 Remember that fire likes fuel.
 DO NOT START AN INDOOR FIRE OUTSIDE A FIREPLACE.
 YOU WILL DIE.

+# Defense

+Most people will not prepare.
+If you prepare, you become a target for other people.
+Be prepared to do what needs to be done to protect your stuff.
+Generally speaking, guns beat other options.
+Armor helps too.

+Prepare to defend your stuff proportionally to its value.